chef-boneyard/knife-acl/README.md

 ## knife actor map

-Create a local map file actor-map.yaml" that maps users to their User Specific Association Group (USAG) and stores a list of clients.
+Create a local map file actor-map.yaml" that maps users to their USAG and stores a list of clients.

 This command creates a local cache of the user to USAG mapping as well as a local cache of clients and is used by the following commands: